 Charging

 General Charging Requirements

-This section contains the high level requirements for Charging of the PCPS service enabler.

 This section specifies PoC Service Enabler requirements for charging including the requirements to provide the capabilities for different charging mechanisms and methods.
 These methods are based on different subscriptions, traffic types, number of Participants, roles of Participants, Media Type, etc.